Buy low, sell high. That’s the trading dream, right?

 This clinical stage pharma company focuses on developing drugs for cancer and other diseases.

-The company’s stock has gone up over 60% in the past year, since one of its main drugs has advanced in clinical trials.
+The company’s stock has gone up over 60% in the past year at the time of writing, since one of its main drugs has advanced in clinical trials.

 While just one product might not alone classify them as a growth stock, the fact that they have several other potential drugs in the early stages means that they could be positioned for some big leaps in the years to come.